alexandru/scala-best-practices/sections/4-concurrency-parallelism.md

   between few threads by default (the number of threads in the thread-pool is often directly proportional to the number of CPU cores you have)
+- alternative implementations can be even more simpler and efficient than Scala's standard Future, because the standard Future was designed to be general purpose
 - the model is inherently simple and easy to use

 Futures and Promises are bad because they signal only one value from